 Equipment is thoroughly audited and replaced, and it is stored appropriately and as part of their lessons children are taught how to safely and effectively use the equipment to achieve their goals.

-All children participate in the ‘Daily 10’ where they are active for an additional 10 minutes per day.
 Teachers use regular movement and brain breaks throughout the day, including active maths, to ensure children are regularly being active.

 In line with the Sainsbury's School Games we hold an annual ‘Sports week’ where children will have the opportunity to try new skills/sports and develop and consolidate those skills previously taught.